assafmo/xioc/README.md

   - MD5
   - SHA1
   - SHA256
-- Translates some kinds of "escaping":
+- Translate some kinds of "escaping"/"defanging" techniques:
   - `(dot)`, `[dot]`, `(.)`, `[.]` to `.`.
   - `(at)`, `[at]`, `(@)`, `[@]` to `@`.
   - `hxxp`, `hXXp`, `h__p`, `h**p` to `http`.